BawCOS/Computational-Probability-and-Statistics/docs/30-Multiple-Regression.md

 ```

 Recall, the `+` symbol does not mean to literally add the predictors together.
 It is not a mathematical operation but a formula operation that means to include the predictor.

+You can view a summary of the model using the `summmary()` function.

 ```r